Monday, May 19, 2008

 Fast forward a year and a half.
 A new team member is taking the old car "Woody"(Right) for a spin around the C.A.R. parking lot.
 I decide to teach him how to do wheelies, so I jump on the back, explain what he needs to do, and we go for it.
 The front end pops up in the air pretty high.
 Too high for me to ride out, so I go to jump off.
 Unfortunately my foot comes down in some loose gravel and I lose my footing and fall.

+My face breaks my fall.
+More specifically my two front teeth and my upper lip.
+Somehow I managed to hurt only my face with any significance.
 Very minor scrapes on my knee and palm, my lip cut badly and bleeding prodigiously and the lower half of my front teeth are nowhere to be found.

 A quick trip to the ER and then up to an emergency dentist and I have teeth back, although granted they are only half mine.
 Thanks to Tim Brownell and Andrew Muhic for being chauffeurs that day.